 A glass of good wine or a perfectly chilled beer is an appropriate reward when travelling to be an ambassador for your business or to celebrate that well-earned holiday.
 Drinking the drinks-trolley dry is not?
 It’s bad for your health in many ways and you’ll feel poorly afterwards.
 Stick to the legal limit whether or not you’re driving after your flight and you’ll feel ready to enjoy what comes after your flight, whether it’s a presentation or vacation.
 The same applies to caffeine: one or two good, strong coffees are a treat; more than three can leave you jittery and nauseous.
 This is for your sake and your fellow travellers, nobody likes to be trapped next to a sloppy ‘drunk’.

 Foods with crackle and crunch like carrots, lettuce, celery, apples and nuts have been shown to aid concentration, so if you need to finish that winning presentation on the plane, opt for these foods or arrange for them with the airline beforehand.
 You might not regard your body as a temple, but perhaps you should and avoiding food that will make you feel grim once airborne is a good start.
 Food that’s very greasy or starchy is a bad idea at the best of times, but eating it before a flight is particularly bad.
-Also, airline food is, of necessity, made under very strict controls, so it sometimes gets a bad rap, but you are better off with it than the dodgy hole-in-the-wall spot near your office.
-I really enjoy it.
+Also, airline food is made under stringent controls, so it sometimes gets a bad rap, but there’s really been a marked improvement in quality over the last years and I really enjoy it.

 Take time to fully appreicate what’s on offer next time you’re in the air.